oracle/graal/espresso/docs/how-espresso-works.md

 Most bytecodes are handled in the obvious way.
 Some are _quickened_.

-Truffle started as an AST interpreter and thus is very oriented around the concept of nodes (as in, AST nodes).
+Truffle started as an AST interpreter and thus is very oriented around the concept of tree nodes.
 It has a lot of features that require nodes, and in particular nodes can be _specialized_ based on how they are actually used whereas a bytecode generally cannot.
 Quickening bridges the two worlds.
 A bytecode that is quickened is replaced with a special internal bytecode, `QUICK` or `SLIM_QUICK`, and a Truffle node is created for it then stored in the